tytydraco/yessleep/out/I_wish_I_had_never_moved_towns_Theyve_got_my_parents_now_theyre_going_to_get_me.md

 Then someone tapped my shoulder.

 When I turned to see who it was, it was Rose.
 Well… it looked like her.
 But… something was extremely off. her eyes were black, her head was tilted to an unnatural angle, and she was…smiling.
+Her smile looked somewhat painful...
 Black tears were falling out of her eyes.

 The thing imitating Rose said, " You just broke a rule.
 5 days left for you… since you're new…" Then it disappeared.
 My heart was beating so fast I thought it would leap out of my chest.
 What was that..thing?
 When I turned back, something unusual had happened… everything was black and white, and blurry… then I saw fire, engulfing my surroundings.
 There was a circle of fire around me, and I just watched in shock and despair.
 Smoke flooded my nostrils and I started coughing, the smoke slowly suffocating me.
 I thought I was going to die.
 Then after a minute of what seemed like hell on earth, it just.. went to normal.

 I ran back home, locked the door shut, and broke down crying once again.
 I opened my parents room to tell them what I had witnessed, but those things weren't my parents.
-I know they weren't.
+I *know* they weren't.
 They had the same black eyes, and they were smiling at me, their heads tilted in that same angle.
 I slammed the door shut and locked myself in my room.

 That was 4 days ago.
 It's Friday now, and I've not been to school since.
 I've been in and out of my room, but my "parents" haven't come out of their room since.
 Tomorrow is my time.
 If this gets through, please…help me.